ankitkuntal18/virtual-lab/README.md

 <h5> About the Experiment : </h5>
-Design of Carry Look Ahead Adder
+To calculate addition of two binary numbers with the help of Carry look ahead adder

 <b>Name of Developer | <b> Mr Dhananjay Bisen
 :--|:--|